Robert Inman (actor)

 Robert Inman (c.
 1863 – 26 September 1940) was an actor from Dunedin, New Zealand, who had a substantial career in Australia.

 History

-Inman was born in Dunedin, New Zealand, a son of "the late" (in 1899) Robert E. Inman, "one of Melbourne's earliest theatrical managers" but of whom nothing more has come to light.
+Inman was born in Dunedin, New Zealand, a son of Robert E. Inman who was a theatrical manager in Australia and dead by 1899. but of whom nothing more has come to light.

 He left New Zealand at age 17 to pursue a career on the stage.

 He was with Essie Jenyns' company 1887–1888, notably playing Romeo to Jenyns' Juliet at the Criterion Theatre, Sydney on 23 June 1888.
 Charles Holloway, too, was passing "younger" roles to Inman, and not regretting having done so.
 He also played: